 Running a Style Guide

 One thing I’ve run across and have recommended in the past has been the use of a style guide.
 I first heard the concept at a University that I was doing SEO for.
-The Dean of the School didn’t like one phrase, and insisted on another, which was one of our main keywords phrases for the site.
+The Dean of the School didn’t like one phrase and insisted on another, which was one of our main keywords phrases for the site.
 It’s good having a place to keep track of preferences like that, and other approaches that may apply to a site.
 I’ve recommended a style guide for sites recommending things like the future use of all lower case letters in URLs for sites.
-Go Fish Digital doesn’t have a style guide, but it has a wiki where we include information about specific techniques that we use on our site, and on client sites as well.
+Go Fish Digital doesn’t have a style guide, but it has a wiki where we include information about specific techniques that we use on our site, and client sites as well.

 Anchor Text Indexing Updated at Google

 I’ve added a few things to our wiki, and have a couple more things to add to it.
 The latest addition will be something I saw in a continuation patent which just came out, updating a Google patent which was originally filed in 2003 by the search engine (which I wrote about originally in 2007 when it was granted the first time.)
-It involves an aspect of SEO which is familiar to most people doing SEO, about the use of anchor text.
+It involves an aspect of SEO which is familiar to most people doing SEO, about the use of anchor text indexing.
 I have heard rumors that Google was using this new approach in the past, but hadn’t seen anything about it in writing until very recently, in the claims section of this new patent.
 The patent in question is one that has the head of the Google Brain Team as an inventor, Jeff Dean.
 He is also one of the inventors behind the Reasonable Surfer Patent, which paid more attention to the probability that someone might click on a link, to use to determine PageRank Weight

 Anchor tag indexing in a web crawler system

-Inventors: Huican Zhu, Jeffrey Dean, Sanjay Ghemawat, Bwolen Po-Jen Yang and Anurag Acharya
+Inventors: Huican Zhu, Jeffrey Dean, Sanjay Ghemawat, Bwolen Po-Jen Yang, and Anurag Acharya

 Assignee: GOOGLE LLC